 As more features are added to the Apple iPad and iPad Pro, making them nearly as capable as a full computer, many of us use them as our primary portable devices for getting work done.
 However, typing on a touchscreen can be rather frustrating.
 We've tested some of the most popular wireless Bluetooth keyboards available, and we can help you find one that suits your needs so you can stay productive no matter where you are.

-We've reviewed over 70 keyboards so far, and here are our recommendations for the best keyboards for Apple iPads.
+We've tested over 90 keyboards, and here are our recommendations for the best keyboards for iPads.
 See also our recommendations for the best keyboards, the best mechanical keyboards, and the best wireless keyboards.

 Despite not having any wrist support, most users should find typing feels comfortable due to the low-profile design and the stable keys that feel responsive to the touch.
 There's a tactile bump on each key that needs a bit more force than expected for registration to occur, but you shouldn't feel any fatigue typing for long periods.
 Also, the keyboard is quiet, making it suitable for multiple environments.